rust-stuco/lectures/week12/parallelism.md

 * By leveraging Rust's type system, we can move entire classes of concurrency and parallelism bugs to compile-time
 * Rather than choosing a restrictive "dogmatic" approach to concurrency, Rust supports many different approaches, all of which are completely safe
-* Some people believe that this may be the  _best reason_ to use this language
+* Some people believe that this may be the  _best reason_ to use Rust

 ---